What to do if you have a blocked drain outside

 Who is responsible for blocked drains outside?

-The responsibility for blocked drains depends on how the drainage network operates in your area.
+The responsibility for blocked drains depends on how the drainage network operates in your area, but in a nutshell:

 A diagram showing who is responsible for outside drains in a residential street.